Promoting health? It's all in the game

 Since gamification is relatively new in health care, and even newer in the pharma sector, follow-up studies on its effects are sparse.

-But research published in the journal Pediatrics found that children who played Re-Mission showed improved behavioural and psychological factors linked with successful cancer treatment.
+But research published in the journal Pediatrics found that children who played Re-Mission showed improved behavioral and psychological factors linked with successful cancer treatment.

 He prefers the term simulation which, in his field, uses many of the same ideas as gamification.